Stuycs-K/finalprojectapcs-3-liu-simon-lei-james/DEVLOG-James.md

 - Changed Enemy to abstract and prepared templates for character subclasses
 - Added random spawning system for testing
 - Added additional messages for turns and deaths

+### 2025-05-02 - Even More UI Work
+- Adapted game to be able to handle additional enemies
+- Added buttons to view character inventories and stats